dwang520/LeWoS/README.md

 Run "LeWoS_installer.exe" for win64.
 If you need an excutable for other systems, please contact me.<br/> (PS: Matlab Runtime 2019b is required.
 You can either install it in advance or do it during the installation of LeWoS.)

 *Note that if you load an ascii point cloud with the interface, only space delimiter is supported.
 (Recommend to use las files)
+*This method does not implement any post-processing filters.
+Users can design and apply post-processing steps to [potentially] further improve the results.

 # Examples
 ![example 1](plot.png)